 Leadville’s Abandoned Silver Mine

 There is an abandoned silver mine with wrecked and twisted structures.
 It’s like you’ve walked back in time.
 It’s interesting and eerie at the same time.
 Make sure to stop and soak in what might have been so long ago!
+And don’t miss out on the actual town of Leadville!
+Did you know it’s the highest incorporated town in America?

 Ok, so don’t expect the living, real kind of animals here!
 Ha!
 This “zoo” is a cross between a junkyard and a sculpture garden, featuring animals you won’t see anywhere else.
 Alongside the classic dragons and trains are aliens and dinosaurs, and some things you’ll just have to ask the owner what they are.
 Super fun and interesting place!
 This is located in Fort Collins, CO.

 No doubt this was a place where ancient people collected clay to be used as war paint on their bodies, or paint for their pottery The weird stone shapes were formed by water, wind, and erosion.
 The spires come in shades from creamy white to orange, purple, gray, rust, and dark brown.
 Another ecosystem thrives there.
 So please read up before visiting.
 Another place that pups aren’t allowed.
-But well worth the sites.
+But, well worth the sites.

 This was by far the most bizarre place I’ve ever been to.
 Seriously EVER.
 My recommendation is to read the history of this place before going.
 We wrote a blog about it!
 Exploring Bishop Castle – The Most Unique and Bizarre Find in Colorado!